simonprovost/scikit-longitudinal/docs/getting-started.md

 measured across the same cohort of individuals at different time points.
 More is discussed in the [FAQ](faq.md).
 However, I would like to highlight that time points are therefore considered as `waves` in `Sklong` [^1][^2][^3].

+!!! example "Explore more about Scikit-Longitudinal within the paper"
+    The library is presented in [Scikit-Longitudinal: A Machine Learning Library for Longitudinal Classification in Python](https://doi.org/10.21105/joss.08481), published in the *Journal of Open Source Software (JOSS)*.
+    If you want a concise overview of the design decisions and capabilities, start there before diving into the examples below.

 To start your Longitudinal Machine Learning journey with `Sklong`, you first will have to install the library.

 ---

 ## 🛠️ Installation

-!!! warning "Operating System Support"
+!!! warning "Operating System & Python Support"
-    `Scikit-longitudinal` is currently supported on `OSX` (MacOS) and `Linux` (Almost any stable distributions).
-However, `Windows` users should use cloud-based `notebooks` or `Docker` with a `Linux` (
-    Ubuntu) distribution due to limitations with a dependency library.
-For more details, open an issue, I would be happy to discuss this out further.
+    `Scikit-longitudinal` is supported on Python `3.10`–`3.13` for `Ubuntu` (or other stable Linux distributions) and `macOS`.
+    On `Windows`, please use `Google Colab` or a `Docker` image based on `Ubuntu` because one dependency does not currently ship compatible wheels.

-Please, start by choosing the installation method that best suits your needs:
+Choose the installation method that best suits your workflow.
+For more troubleshooting tips, see the [Developers page](developers.md#%EF%B8%8F-installation--troubleshooting-first).

-=== ":simple-pypi: PyPi (Classic Install)"

-    To install `Scikit-longitudinal`, you can use `pip`:
+=== "UV (Recommended)"

+    We recommend using `UV`, a fast and efficient Python package manager that simplifies environment and dependency management.
+Install `UV` if you haven't already.
+See [UV installation instructions](https://docs.astral.sh/uv/).

+    Add `Scikit-longitudinal` to an existing UV-managed project:

     ```bash
+    uv add scikit-longitudinal
+    ```

+    Extras work the same way:

+    ```bash
+    uv add "scikit-longitudinal[parallelisation]"
+    uv add "scikit-longitudinal[dev]"
+    ```

+    You can also pin a specific version if desired:

+    ```bash
+    uv add "scikit-longitudinal==0.0.8"
+    ```

+    After adding, run `uv sync` to materialise the lockfile.

+=== ":simple-pypi: Pip (Standard)"

+    Install the latest release from PyPI:

+    ```bash
     pip install scikit-longitudinal
     ```

-    This will install the latest version of `Scikit-longitudinal` from the Python Package Index (PyPI).

-    If you want to install a specific version, you can specify it like this:
+    Extras are available for specialised needs:

     ```bash
+    pip install "scikit-longitudinal[parallelisation]"  # Ray-based parallel workloads
-    pip install scikit-longitudinal==0.0.8  # Replace with the desired version
+    pip install "scikit-longitudinal[dev]"              # Docs, testing, linting
     ```

-    Please note that here we assume you have a supported Python version installed (3.10–3.13) and a working environment (e.g Conda).
+    You can also pin a specific version if desired:

+    ```bash
+    pip install scikit-longitudinal==0.0.8
+    ```

 === ":simple-python: Conda (CondaForge)"